HolyGhost07/zfs/README.md

 ### zfs

-zfs golang package helps you manage zfs filesystems/snaphots on local/remote hosts
+golang zfs package helps you manage zfs filesystems/snaphots on local/remote hosts

-this package wraps runcmd package; i create it essentially for zbackup:
+this package wrap runcmd package; i create for zbackup:

 https://github.com/theairkit/zbackup

-so, I'll be glad if you find this package useful,
+so, fine if you find this package useful,

 but much better if you will use runcmd for your cases: